burningman2k20/UnityFirebaseRestAPI/README.md

 ***Tested with Unity 2022.3.21f***

+***NewSignIn method doesnt seem to be registering the sign in. other SignInWithEmailPassword and corresponding SignIn method does.
+Not sure why.
+Will be looking into it***

 ## Methods included

 **SignIn()**
+*SignIn() & SignInWithEmailPassword()*

-*NewSignIn(string email, string password, SignInCallback callback, bool signup = false)*
+*SignInWithEmailPassword(string email, string password)* WOrking for authorizing sign in *NewSignIn(string email, string password, SignInCallback callback, bool signup = false)* Not Working at the moment

 Used to sign in to firebase